 A wealth of temples and shrines surround the town center, remaining today both as reminders of Tomonoura's heritage and as local attractions.
 Some of the town's best views can be seen at some of these places of worship:

 The attractions of Tomonoura are within distances from the bus stops that can be comfortably covered on foot.
 Rental bicycles are an alternative.
-There is a rental outlet next to the terminal from where the ferries to Sensuijima Island depart.
+There is a rental outlet next to the terminal from where the ferries to Sensuijima Island depart, but note that it is closed on Tuesdays and Wednesdays.
 Bicycles cost 500 yen per day.